Micemade/wcspots/readme.txt

 === Key Features ===

-Here are some of the key features of WooHotSpots:
+Here are some of the key features of Woo Hotspots:

 * Easy setup: Simply install the plugin, select your products, upload an image, and add hotspots.
 * Customizable hotspots: Choose from a range of hotspot styles and customize the color, and shape to match your brand.